ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 ### Level 3: Reviewing your highlights

-Here, you have your highlights and you review them and reread them!
+Here, you have your highlights and you review them and re-read them!

 It can help you to speed-read a book, focusing on the parts that you found most interesting, entertaining, or thought-provoking.